prakol16/CS166-final-project-bloomier-filters/index.md

 With a little thinking, we can solve both of these problems, and also improve our false positive rate!
-Instead of thinking of the table values as encoding the databases themselves, let us encode indices into an auxiliary table where we actually store the database associated to a book.
+Instead of thinking of the table values as encoding the databases themselves, let them encode indices in an auxiliary table where we actually store the database associated to a book.
+In other words, the main table $$T$$ tells us which index of the auxillary table to check to find the database that the book is stored in.
+Then, if we ever want to move the book to a different database, we can just change the value in the auxillary table.
+Since we still want the auxillary table to take up relatively little space, we want to avoid needing a collision resolution mechanism, so we'd need every book to be associated with a unique index in the auxillary table.

+But this is a problem we've already solved!
 Remember the critical hash?
 Each element has a unique critical hash, so we can use this as an index into an auxiliary table.
 Before, we identified the critical hash of an element with the *output* of the hash function---a value in
 $$[0,m)$$.
 Because our hash function generates $$k$$ hash locations for each